Networking: Engaging with Contacts

 Building a network is a powerful tool in your career exploration and planning.

-In addition to meeting contacts at UB career events, class speakers and others within your personal network there are other places to identify contacts for informational interviews.
-The School of Management has more than 45,000 alumni in 87 countries across the globe.
+In addition to meeting contacts at UB career events, class speakers and others within your personal network there are other places to identify contacts.
+The School of Management has almost 48,000 alumni in 87 countries across the globe.
 And alumni love to give back by helping you in your career exploration and planning.
-It is important to cultivate your network throughout your education and and your professional career because mentorship is a powerful tool in your career exploration, planning and success.
+It is important to cultivate your network throughout your education and your professional career because mentorship is a powerful tool in your career exploration, planning and success.

 Learn how to search for alumni in a specific geographic area using LinkedIn.
 Keep in mind that these contacts are not mentors.
 They are only alumni.
 But if you take a thoughtful approach and keep your request to information, you could start to build a relationship with the contact.

-It is highly unlikely that alumni and friends of the school will know specific job openings, so similar to other networking contacts, do not ask them for a job or a referral to someone else in their firm.
+Reach out to a contact with genuine curiosity; expect information and advice.
+It is highly unlikely that alumni and friends of the school will know specific job openings.
+Do not ask them for a job or a referral.
 All you want is advice and information.
 They will serve as guides, idea generators and information providers.

 You may eventually turn an information provider into a personal "résumé distributor," but this only develops over time and after repeated positive contacts.
 Even if this relationship develops, remember that contacts cannot get you a job.
 They facilitate and provide information.